Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 Lanz recalled, "**Oh yeah!** You really made a big deal out of that."

-"Did not???!!! _Just wanted to wish upon one._ All the others _laughed in my face, said I'd **never** find one here...
+"_Did not???!!!
+Just wanted to wish upon one._ All the others _laughed in my face, said I'd **never** find one here...
 Everyone but you guys, and Zeon.
 You must remember._" They were in deep reminiscence. "_You're not the kind of guy who makes fun of people when they're trying their hardest._ You help people in need."

 "Hmm..."